-All trustees, local governors and members have an enhanced DBS check with barred list information so they can work in regulated activity.

-The chair of the board will have their DBS check countersigned by the secretary of state.

-All proprietors, trustees, local governors and members also have the following checks:
+All Members, Trustees and members of the local governing boards have an enhanced DBS check with barred list information so they can work in regulated activity.
+The Chair of the Trust Board will have their DBS check countersigned by the secretary of state.
+All Members, Trustees and members of the local governing boards also have the following checks:

-- A section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008) - Identity - Right to work in the UK - Other checks deemed necessary if they have lived or worked outside the UK
+- section 128 check (to check prohibition on participation in management under section 128 of the Education and Skills Act 2008) - identity - right to work in the UK - other checks deemed necessary if they have lived or worked outside the UK